 This is a common complication of sickle cell anemia, which presents with severe pain precipitated by cold, dehydration, infection, or ischemia (often due to strenuous exercise).
 The crisis may give rise to skeletal pain due to bone infarction or avascular necrosis, especially of the hip or shoulder.
 Other presentations include acute abdominal pain and acute chest syndrome, which is clinically indistinguishable from pneumonia.
 Treatment involves adequate analgesia, hydration with oral or intravenous fluids, oxygen, and treatment of the underlying cause.

 If a patient has folate deficiency, it is essential to check for and correct any coexisting vitamin B12 deficiency before giving folate.
-Folate is believed to exacerbate inhibition of vitamin B12-containing enzymes, thereby worsening vitamin B12-associated neuropathy and subacute combined degeneration of the cord.
+Folate is believed to exacerbate inhibition of vitamin B12-containing enzymes, thereby worsening vitamin B12-associated neuropathy and subacute combined degeneration of the spinal cord.
 If vitamin B12 levels are normal, methylmalonic acid levels should be checked to definitively exclude vitamin B12 deficiency, as this is a more sensitive test.
 An elevated serum methylmalonic acid indicates vitamin B12 deficiency, unless there is a history of renal insufficiency, where levels may be artificially elevated due to inadequate renal clearance.

 Usually present with a normocytic anemia and coexisting neutropenia and thrombocytopenia.
 Circulating blasts may be reported on peripheral smear.
 If these conditions are suspected, an immediate hematology consultation is required for bone marrow biopsy and flow cytometry studies.
 If the anemia requires transfusion, only leukoreduced, irradiated blood products should be used, as these patients may be transplant candidates.